CodeCoR: An LLM-Based Self-Reflective Multi-Agent Framework for Code Generation

-The evaluation results are depicted in Table \ref{tab:code_comparison_humaneval}.
-Each major component significantly impacts the performance of CodeCoR.
-The lack of the Prompt Agent results in a reduction in Pass@1 for each dataset: 77.4\% for the HumanEval dataset and 70.1\% for the HumanEval-ET dataset.
+The evaluation results are shown in Table \ref{tab:code_comparison_humaneval}.
+Each major component affects the performance of CodeCoR.
+The lack of Prompt Agent results in a reduction in Pass@1 for each dataset: 77.4\% for the HumanEval dataset and 70.1\% for the HumanEval-ET dataset.
 This highlights the importance of the Prompt Agent in providing clear context and correct direction for the task, which plays a key role in maintaining the quality and accuracy of the generated code.

 Specifically, the absence of the Test Agent results in significant Pass@1 reductions across various datasets: 45.1\% on HumanEval, 43.3\% on HumanEval-ET, 52.1\% on MBPP, and 40.6\% on MBPP-ET.
 This shows the importance of syntactic validation in maintaining the quality and reliability of the generated code.
 When the Repair Agent is omitted, there are notable declines in Pass@1 scores: 75.6\% on HumanEval, 75.6\% on HumanEval-ET, 67.7\% on MBPP, and 48.6\% on MBPP-ET.
 The Repair Agent plays a critical role in self-correction, enabling the system to address and rectify errors effectively.
 Its absence leads to a significant decrease in the overall quality of the code, as the system becomes less capable of correcting errors autonomously.
 When the Pruning Method is removed, Pass@1 scores drop to 77.4\% on HumanEval, 79.2\% on HumanEval-ET, 67.7\% on MBPP, and 58.1\% on MBPP-ET.
 This module is essential for managing the flow and processing of inputs, ensuring that the generated code remains coherent and of high quality.
 Its absence can lead to increased noise and errors in the code generation process, resulting in performance degradation.

-\answer{2}{Our CodeCoR framework exhibits better performance than its variants, confirming the effectiveness and necessity of its major components. }

-\subsection{What are the cost implications of CodeCoR?
+\section{What are the cost implications of CodeCoR?
 (RQ3)}